-Figure 8.
+Figure 5.
 The diluted peptide sample is concentrated at the head of the column and the strong solvent begins moving down the column, leaving the peptide sample behind.
 The peptide elution begins when the gradient is started.

+Figure 6.
+High pressure mixing gradient system plumbing diagram.
+The loading pump delivers acetonitrile directly to the injector on the autosampler, effectively carrying the peptide sample to the tee where it will be diluted and mixed with the mobile phase at the initial condition in the gradient.
 A hydrophobic peptide composed of 12 nonpolar and 3 polar, uncharged amino acid residues was dissolved in DMSO at a concentration of 20 mg/mL.
-A loading study at the pilot scale determined that upon scaling, the preparative chromatography injection volume should be 170 $\mu$ L, or 3.4 mg.
+A loading study at the pilot scale determined that upon scaling, the preparative chromatography injection volume should be 170 μL, or 3.4 mg.
 The mass capacity is dependent upon the solubility of the peptide in the mobile phase.
 Although the estimated peptide mass loading capacity for a 19 x 100 mm column is typically in the range of 9-18 mg, a 3.4 mg load for this particular peptide is reasonable because of its extremely limited solubility.
-As shown in Figure 10, the mass capacity is increased five fold using at-column dilution with 24% acetonitrile as the initial loading condition in the gradient
+As shown in Figure 10, the mass capacity is increased five fold using at-column dilution with 24% acetonitrile as the initial loading condition in the gradient.